linode/apl-docs/docs/for-devs/console/apps.md

 sidebar_label: Apps
 ---

-The team apps are shared apps on the platform available for teams to use.
-Click on the app to open the app, or click on the configuration icon to go to the app details:
+The Team Apps are shared platform applications that ate available for teams to use or dedicated Team applications.
+Click on the Icon of the app to go directly to the UI of the application, or click on the configuration icon to go to the app details.

 ### Info

-Here you will find more information about the app and how the app is integrated into Otomi.
+Here you will find more information about the app.